For the Purrbabies

-Ringworm affects a wide range of animals — The majority of cases and the primary fungi that are zoonotic are the Microsporum canis, Microsporum gypseum, and Trichophyton mentagrophytes.
+Ringworm affects a wide range of animals—the majority of cases and the primary fungi that are zoonotic are the Microsporum canis, Microsporum gypseum, and Trichophyton mentagrophytes.

 Ringworm may be a concern if you frequently visit the beach where other dogs spend time.
 Your pup may get this disease from digging in the soil or sand where ringworm spores live.